Mdstemm/Mdstemm/README.md

-- 👋 Hi, I’m @Mdstemm, Mitchell Stemm
+- 👋 Hi, I’m Mitchell Stemm aka @mdstemm
 - I'm studying Computer Science at Kent State Univericty
 - With a concentration in information security